William Husel: Trial

 From March 9 through March 17, and on March 24 and March 28, jurors heard from several Mount Carmel at-the-time-current and former employees—including those who had worked as nurses and hospitalists.
 On March 15, March 17, March 21, March 24, March 28, and March 29, jurors heard testimony from family members of Husel's alleged victims.
 On March 21 through March 23, John Walther Schweiger, a Tampa anesthesiologist and critical care physician, testified as an expert witness for the prosecution.
 On March 29, prosecutors rested their case in chief after calling 53 witnesses.

 On March 30, the defense called anesthesiology and intensive care specialist Joel Zivot as a witness.
-Zivot testified that the drugs administered by Husel were intended indeed ordered for comfort care at end of life.
+Zivot testified that the drugs administered by Husel were intended and indeed ordered for comfort care at end of life.
 Prosecutors objected to Zivot's testimony because he acknowledged that he had spoken to Husel as part of his review of the medical records, which is barred by Ohio evidence rules.
 Zivot testified that he believed all 14 patients Husel is accused of murdering had died from illnesses and underlying medical conditions rather than the fentanyl Husel had ordered for them.
 The defense then rested, having called no further witnesses.
 Prosecutors did not call any rebuttal witnesses.
 Closing arguments were scheduled for Monday, April 4 and were then scheduled for Wednesday, April 6 and then for Thursday, April 7.
 Closing arguments occurred on Monday, April 11.

 On April 7, an affidavit of disqualification was filed with the Ohio Supreme Court, along with a motion to seal it.
 The affidavit sought to have Judge Michael Holbrook removed from the case.
 The request was denied.

 During closing arguments, Assistant Franklin County Prosecutor David Zeyen said that Husel intended to hasten or cause the deaths of 14 patients and that it did not matter if they were already ill or close to death.
 He further argued that Husel's late-night shift gave him a cover to order excessive amounts of fentanyl.
 Nurses under Husel, Zeyen said, were "enthralled" to be working with someone like him, who completed a residency at the prestigious Cleveland Clinic.
 During the defense's closing argument, Baez claimed that prosecutors had selectively presented certain details that were helpful to their case and withheld details that were favorable to Husel.
 He reiterated that Husel was a well liked and respected physician by his colleagues.
 Baez also argued that the patients Husel is accused of murdering died from being taken off ventilators, rather than from fentanyl he had prescribed.

 Jury deliberations began on April 12.
 On April 18, jurors said they were at an impasse.
 Judge Michael Holbrook ordered them to continue working to reach a verdict.

 On April 20, 2022, the jury found Husel not guilty on all charges.

 Post Trial

-Husel chose to surrender his medical license in the state of Ohio.
+Husel chose to surrender his medical license in the State of Ohio.
 His medical license was officially revoked on May 5, 2022.